Entity Framework Code First with auto migrations on AppHarbor...and more

 Conclusion

-I haven’t covered everything in this project, but some nice takeaways so far, is that git lets me work in quite different ways in different projects.
-Git pushing to deply may not be the best alternative for big, complex systems, but for smaller hobby projects, it’s really convenient.
+I haven’t covered everything, but listed some nice takeaways. git lets me work in different ways in different projects.
+Git push to deploy may not be the best option for big, complex systems, but for smaller hobby projects, it’s really convenient.

 Entity Framework Code First is very convenient, once you have auto migrations in place and learned about the default connection that is used by DbContext if none is set.